 FAQ About Finding Free Packing Supplies

-Are cardboard boxes at Home Depot free?
+Are cardboard boxes at The Home Depot free?

-No, cardboard boxes at Home Depot aren’t typically free.
+No, cardboard boxes at The Home Depot aren’t typically free.
 However, Home Depot employees may hold delivery boxes for you if you contact them or find a customer service representative while you’re at the store.

 Can you get free boxes from supermarkets?